Sudhamani544/fullstack-ecom-project/README.md

 # fullstack-ecom-project

-ecommerce project with shoe as a product
+ecommerce project with shoes as a product